EXPLORING CAMBODIA WITH URBAN ADVENTURES

 I've never heard about Khmer Rouge until I started travelling which was only two years ago.
 The fact that I grew up in the Philippines and Cambodia is just my neighbour, it's shocking to discover about this genocide which happened not long time ago.
 I can't say I had a "great day" after the tour but Urban Adventures did an awesome job in presenting this dark past of Cambodia.

 I chose Urban Adventures when I was exploring Cambodia not only because they are well-known for delivering top quality city tours but also because they only hire the locals who know exactly what the travellers need to know. #LocalsKnow.

-DISCLAIMER: Without the help of amazing PR team of Urban Adventures, this collaboration wouldn’t have happened.
+DISCLAIMER: Without the help of the amazing PR team of Urban Adventures, this collaboration wouldn't have happened.
 Even though, all reviews are my own.
 This article contains affiliate links which mean if you use these links, I will earn a very small commission to keep my blog running.